The Panorama Trail is one of the most scenic hikes in Yosemite National Park!

 Depending on how much snowpack has accumulated from the previous winter, you will likely be hiking in little or a lot of snow.

-Since Glacier Point Road typically remains closed until May or June, the only way to access the Panorama Trail in early spring is by hiking up from the valley via the Mist Trail or John Muir Trail.
+Since Glacier Point Road typically remains closed until May or June, the only way to access the Panorama Trail in early to mid-spring is by hiking up from the valley via the Mist Trail or John Muir Trail.

 If you make it all the way to Glacier Point, you’ll either need to retrace your steps or descend via the Four Mile Trail.

-Keep in mind that the Four Mile Trail usually stays closed until the snow fully melts, due to hazardous conditions.
+Keep in mind that the Four Mile Trail usually stays closed until late spring due to hazardous snowy conditions.

-Once the Glacier Point Road reopens, usually in late spring, the trail becomes much more accessible.
+Once the Glacier Point Road reopens, usually sometime in May, the trail becomes much more accessible.

-And with the waterfalls roaring from snowmelt and wildlife coming out of hibernation, late spring offers an unforgettable experience on the Panorama Trail.
+And with the waterfalls roaring from snowmelt and wildlife coming out of hibernation, late spring offers an incredible experience on the Panorama Trail.

 However, be prepared!
 Summer temperatures can soar, and much of the trail is exposed with limited shade and unreliable water sources.